Here it is! The long list of ways to make money on the road while living nomadically, in a van, or traveling continuously.

-As I see it, there are three broad approaches to funding the lifestyle of travel/vanlife .
-Each has many different specific jobs that would fit under the broader umbrella.
-But let’s break down this idea of three approaches to mobile income, discuss some specific options, and determine which of the three categories each career/job idea belongs in.
+As I see it, there are three broad approaches to funding the lifestyle of travel/vanlife.
+Each approach is different and suits different people’s needs.
+Let’s break down this idea of three approaches to mobile income, discuss some specific options, and determine which of the three categories each career/job idea belongs in.

-1) Manage your life in such a way that your expenses and dollar output are very low each month, and thus you will have to work less/at a “lesser” job, and/or can piece together an income from multiple small sources.
+1) Manage your life in such a way that your expenses and dollar output are very low each month, and thus you will have to work less and/or can piece together an income from multiple small sources.

 2) Build some kind of “wealth” or a brand/business first, so that your previous efforts will yield a continual passive or scalable stream of income.

-3) Position yourself as a skilled worker and use your time to earn a significant wage commensurate with your lifestyle – get degrees/certifications and work in-person at first to build credibility.
+3) Position yourself as a skilled worker and use your time to earn a significant wage commensurate with your lifestyle.
+Get degrees/certifications.
 Pick a field that inherently can lean toward remote work.

-So, as we look at the 66 specific ways to build a vanlife income they will be split into these 3 categories.
+As we look at the 66 specific ways to build a road life income they will be split into these 3 categories.
 That way you can pick from similar choices in the category that most resonates with you.

 This is just a jumping off point.
-There are actually 100s if not 1000s of ways to make a remote income.
+There are hundreds if not thousands of different ways to make a remote income.
 The most creative ideas can also become the most mobile.
-Investigating a certain path will surely lead you to more leads, hopefully some of which will speak to your passion or what you’d be willing to do with your time in order to achieve vanlife.
+Investigating a certain path will surely lead you to more, hopefully something that will speak to your passion or what you’d be willing to do with your time in order to achieve vanlife.

-The jobs in this list work best for someone who needs under $2000/month.
 These are the jobs for that individual that has mastered budgeting and keeps their expenses and dollar output per month very low.
-A lot of people who live in and outright own their van could find these ways of life to work.
+People who practice minimalism could find these ways of life workable.

 The jobs/gigs in this list are typically “easy” to get.
-You normally just sign up or contact someone via email to express interest.
-No interviews, no special skills.
+You normally just sign up or start today.
+No interviews, no special skills, no degrees.
+These are the hustles!

 Great for young people, those who want to keep their mind free for artistic pursuits, those who want to work flexible hours, and those who may not have the privilege/education to enter the options in other sections of this post.